 Wallet funds are safeguarded (segregated and not lent out).
 Deposit insurance (e.g., FSCS/FDIC) doesn’t apply the same way as a bank account; protections vary by region.

-What is a Wallet?
+What is a wallet?

-A Wallet is your go‑to digital, multi‑currency account.
+A wallet is your go‑to digital, multi‑currency account.
 You can hold, send, and receive money in many currencies from one place - no need to open separate bank accounts in multiple countries.
 Think of it as your global payments hub in Dext.

-How a Wallet differs from a traditional bank account
+How a wallet differs from a traditional bank account

 Both can hold money, receive payments, and make transfers, but they work differently: